iotaledger/iota-sdk/documentation/cli/docs/04_step_by_step.md

 > Some(BlockId(0x...))
 ```

-Enter the "savings" account, and check the balance.
+Enter the "savings" account and check the balance.
 ```sh title=Input
 ./wallet savings